Bardsey Island: History

 The island was inhabited in Neolithic times, and traces of hut circles remain.
 During the 5th century, the island became a refuge for persecuted Christians, and a small monastery existed.
 Around 516, Saint Einion, king of Llyn, invited the Breton Saint Cadfan to move to the island from his first residence in Tywyn.
 Under Cadfan's guidance, St Mary's Abbey was built.
 For centuries, the island was important as "the holy place of burial for all the bravest and best in the land".

 Bards called it "a direct path to heaven" and "the gates of Paradise", and in medieval times three pilgrimages to Bardsey were considered to be of equivalent benefit to the soul as one to Rome.

 In 1188, the abbey was still a local institution but, by 1212, it belonged to the Canons Regular.
 Many people still walk the journey to Aberdaron and Uwchmynydd each year in the footsteps of the saints, although today only ruins of the old abbey's 13th century bell tower remain.
 A Celtic cross amidst the ruins commemorates the 20,000 saints reputed to be buried on the island.

 Saint Einion is sometimes claimed to have joined the community on the island, although his relics are claimed by Llanengan on the mainland.
 Saint Deiniol, the Bishop of Bangor, was buried on the island in 584.
 Saint Dyfrig was also buried on Bardsey Island, although in 1120 his remains were transferred to Llandaff centuries later.

-The Dissolution of the Lesser Monasteries Act of 1536, on the orders of Henry VIII, resulted in St Mary's Abbey being dissolved and its buildings demolished in 1537.
+The Suppression of Religious Houses Act 1535, on the orders of Henry VIII, resulted in St Mary's Abbey being dissolved and its buildings demolished in 1537.
 The choir stalls, two screens and the bells were transferred to Llanengan, where the parish church was then being built.

 In the 16th century, Bardsey was owned by Sir John Wynn (an ancestor of the Newborough barons), who was standard bearer to Edward VI at Kett's Rebellion in Norfolk in 1549.